myh1000/mal-autosync-manga/README.md

 ![](spread.png)

 # Installation

+## Chrome
 The extension itself is within the ```build/chrome/``` folder.

 1. Download the zip file or clone the git repository
 2. Unpack and save **```build/chrome/```** to a secure location
-2. Go to the extension list: chrome://extensions
+3. Go to the extension list: chrome://extensions
-3. Activate "Developers Mode"
+4. Activate "Developers Mode"
-4. Click "Load unpacked extension…"
+5. Click "Load unpacked extension…"
-5. Select the folder with the extension and enjoy
+6. Select the folder with the extension and enjoy

+## Firefox
+The extension itself is within the ```build/firefox/``` folder.

+1. Download the zip file or clone the git repository
+2. Unpack and save **```build/firefox/```** to a secure location
+3. Go to about:debugging
+4. Click "Load Temporary Add-on"
+5. Select manifest.json and enjoy

+**OR** load from the xpi at ```build/firefox/web-ext-artifacts/*.xpi```

 ## Building from source